 Instructions

-- In a small bowl or measuring cup add the bulgur wheat and enough hot water to cover it by an inch.
+- Soak.
+In a small bowl or measuring cup add the bulgur wheat and enough boiling water to cover it by an inch.
 Set aside for 30 minutes for the bulgur wheat to soak and plump.

-- In a large bowl, combine olive oil, lemon juice, minced parsley, mint, diced tomatoes, scallions, a big pinch of salt and a few grinds of black pepper.
+- Prep and toss.
+In a large bowl, combine olive oil, lemon juice, minced parsley, mint, diced tomatoes, scallions, a big pinch of salt and a few grinds of black pepper.
 Toss lightly to combine.

-- Using a small colander, drain the bulgur wheat, squeeze as much water out as you can and add it to the rest of the salad.
+- Drain.
+Taste the bulgur.
+It should be soft.
+If not, repeat the soaking in boiling water step (or simply boil it in water on the stove in a small pot until tender - see the note below).
+Using a small colander, drain the bulgur wheat, squeeze as much water out as you can, and add it to the rest of the salad.

-- Toss, taste, and adjust the seasoning.
+- Mix and Serve.
+Toss, taste, and adjust the seasoning.
 Serve the tabbouleh immediately, or, ideally, allow it to rest in the refrigerator for 1 hour so the flavors can blend.
-Serve with romaine lettuce hearts.
+Serve with romaine lettuce leaves.

 Leave a Reply